Author Site Reviewresults

 Service Depot

-Monthly stock requisitions are compiled and filled from the HQ Depot by Logistics staff.
+Monthly stock requisitions are compiled and filled from the HQ Depot by Logistics personnel.
 The HQ depot is required to carry a minimum of 3 months of each item.
 Station orders are moved from HQ by Paramedic Superintendents or designates.
-Following the monthly issue of inventory, Logistics staff replace the HQ depot inventory to the established PAR count from the vendors of record.
+Following the monthly issue of inventory, Logistics staff replace the HQ depot inventory to the established “PAR” count from the vendors of record.

 Oxygen Supplies

-Manitoulin-Sudbury DSB Paramedic Service ensures a 15-day supply of oxygen is available at each station, and that the vendor has a routing process to return station counts to PAR twice per month.
+Manitoulin-Sudbury DSB Paramedic Services ensures a 15-day supply of oxygen is available at each station, and that the vendor has a routing process to return station counts to PAR twice per month.

 Station Supply Storage